mrjones2014/legendary.nvim/README.md

 `:doautocmd` is a much less common use-case, so `autocmd`s are hidden from the finder unless a description is provided.

+You can also run `:LegendaryApi`, then search for `/legendary.types` to read the full API documentation on accepted types.

 <!-- panvimdoc-ignore-start -->
 <details>
 <summary>